roman-kashitsyn/phantom-newtype/README.md

 enum YearUnit {}
 type Years = Amount<YearUnit, u64>;

+// Instants express the idea of time with respect to some point of reference.
+// E.g. year of birth is instant but age is amount.
+// Note that it is perfectly fine (and useful in practice) to use the same
+// marker type for both instants and corresponding amounts. type YearAD = Instant<YearUnit, u64>;

-// Any type can be used as a marker, it's not necessary to always define fresh empty types. type UserId = Id<User, u64>;
+// Any type can be used as a marker, it's not necessary to always define
+// fresh empty types.
+type UserId = Id<User, u64>;
 //                     ^
 //                     Representation used for `Id`.